Newspaper Page Text

 of Negroes in Dutch Guiana.
 He

-and his wife are now cngaged in
+and his wife are now engaged in

-collating the volumimons notes they
+collating the volumimons ir Ts they

 have gathered on their various ex

-peditions, which crop out in odd
+peditions. which crop out in odd

 nhases of Negro life in America.